Joljol-Yahya/alx-system_engineering-devops/0x00-shell_basics/README.md

-Prints file name according to their type
+Creates new links to other files